 The Navy has regularly participated in the Defence Forces Athletics Championships at regional, national and international forums.
 Due to the emphasis placed on this discipline, a strong team is in place to challenge the sister services, the Army and the Air Force.
 Senior Sergeant Mogusu and Corporal Onchiri are among the athletes who have created a mark in the short races in the country.
 In 2004 Corporal Timothy Cherigat out-sprinted some of the world's top athletes and won the Boston 2004 Cross Country Championships held in Boston, United States of America.

 Kenya Navy Boxing Team has been in existence since the 70's when boxers like Corporal Kahoro and Senior Private Lemmy 'cobra' Katibi represented the service in many local and national tournaments, enabling them to be ranked best during national encounters.
 The team has participated in several Defence Forces organized tournaments and emerged best team in the Military.
-Indeed they secured places in the Armed Forces Amateur Boxing Association (AFABA) Team, which has been the stepping-stone to the national team.
+Indeed they secured places in the Defence Forces Amateur Boxing Association (AFABA) Team, which has been the stepping-stone to the national team.

 In 1986, Navy Boxing Team participated in the Olympic Games trials where WOII Lwanyonyi scooped the best boxer award but narrowly lost in the semi-finals.
 Under the patronage of Major Omondi as the officer in-charge, the team has continued to shine in many tournaments, and scooped many trophies.
 In the year 2003, the Team was declared the best team overall after clinching the 39th Navy Day Celebrations Tournament held at Kenya Navy Base, Mtongwe.

 The team has so far placed two boxers in the National Team.
 The boxers have managed to represent Kenya in many International Defence Forces and civilian organized games.
-Senior Private Ndere and Private Black Moses Mathenge are members of the team who have lifted high the flag of the Navy and the Armed Forces at large.
+Senior Private Ndere and Private Black Moses Mathenge are members of the team who have lifted high the flag of the Navy and the Defence Forces at large.

 The team commands respect in the Coast Province and in the entire Defence Forces for the manner in which it has conducted its affairs and the discipline it has displayed when participating in all games.
 It has produced good referees and judges, among them WOI Mwita, WOII Marwa, WOII Lwanyonyi and Sergeant Ngunjiri.
-These service personnel are also members of the Armed Forces Amateur Boxing Association (AFABA) Management Board.
+These service personnel are also members of the Defence Forces Amateur Boxing Association (AFABA) Management Board.
 It also continues to feature in the provincial tournaments to cultivate good relationships and uphold the sporting spirit.

 The Navy football team was formed in 1966 under the captainship of Major (Rtd) Ziro.
 Initially, the team was formed so as to be playing only when foreign military ships called at the Mombasa port.
 In 1968, the Navy Team was admitted to play in Division III of Mombasa District League.